nicolasjourd1/jgames/README.md

 directory, alongside `src`.

 ### Connecting to the database
-The database must be set up in JAPI's `config.yml` file (`plugins/JAPI/config.yml`).
+The database must be set up in the JCore `config.yml` file (`plugins/JCore/config.yml`).
 In the following format :
 ```yaml
 db:
   user: "user"